raxoft/form_input/README.md

 the array parameters are pretty common.
-The examples above could be used for gathering list of input fields into single array, which is useful as well, but the most common use of array parameters is for multi-select fields.
+The examples above could be used for gathering list of input fields into single array, which is useful as well, but the most common use of array parameters is for multi-select or multi-checkbox fields.

 To declare a select parameter, you can set the `:type` to `:select` and use the `:data` option to provide an array of values for the select menu.
 The array contains pairs of parameter values to use and the corresonding text to show to the user.
 For example, using a Sequel-like `Country` model: